MrMaelu/FFXIAddons/xivbar/README.md

 1. Displays weapon type icon (default uses Empyrean Weapon icons)
 2. Displays current job icon (default uses AF headgear)
 3. The TP bar is split in 3.
+4. All the bars are separate and are handled independently to allow more placement options.

 ![xvibar XVI](https://i.ibb.co/zSdcwr6/image-2023-03-05-033756309.png)